splunk/public-o11y-docs/synthetics/test-config/auth-basic-html-login.rst

 If your test target provides an HTML form for entering username and password, configure your browser test as follows.

 ..  image:: /_images/synthetics/auth-basic-html-one.png
-    :width: 40%
+    :width: 70%
-    :alt: Screenshot showing how to set up a synthetic test with basic authentication through an HTML login form.
+    :alt: Screenshot showing how to set up a synthetic test with basic authentication through an API request header.

 1. Create global variables for this test target's username and password.
 Best practice is to conceal the global variable you create for the password.
-For more information, see :new-page:`https://docs.splunk.com/observability/en/synthetics/test-config/global-variables.html`.
+For more information, see :ref:`global-variables`.

 2. On the browser test's configuration page, select the :guilabel:`Simple` toggle.